Kholombidzo Hydroelectric Power Station: Construction, cost and funding

 The feasibility study put the cost of construction at US$435 million.
-The scope of work involves construction of (a) a dam (b) a powerhouse (c) a substation (d) service roads.
-It also includes the installation of (e) four turbines (f) transformers (g) generators and (h) the laying of transmission lines.
-Construction is expected to start in 2018 and conclude in 2021.
-In 2020, beginning of construction was pushed back to 2021, with completion planned for 2024.
+The scope of work involves construction of a dam, a powerhouse, a substation, and service roads.
+It also includes the installation of four turbines, transformers, generators, and the laying of transmission lines.
+Construction was expected to start in 2018 and conclude in 2021.
+In 2020, the beginning of construction was pushed back to 2021, with completion planned for 2024.